Nutrient Rich Smoothie Recipes For Pregnancy From A Registered Dietitian

 While this post will review helpful nutrients and ingredients to add to your smoothies for pregnancy, make sure to still take your prenatal vitamin of choice and always talk with your care provider.

-Are Smoothies for Pregnancy Healthy?
+Benefits of Smoothies for Pregnancy

 In fact, smoothies are a great way to get 25 grams of protein at breakfast!